srpablino/FP-PSP-SERVER/docs/RUN.md

 ## What's next?

-- Do you want to set up your AWS Credentials?
+- Do you want to use image upload functionality?, set up the AWS credentials?
 [Read the AWS CONFIG instructions.](AWS_CONFIG.md)

 - Do you want to make changes to the database using Liquibase?
 [Read the Liquibase instructions.](LIQUIBASE.md)